 In Mk 1:21, Jesus was confronted by a demon or unclean spirit which had enthralled its victim, a man.
 The spirit taunted Jesus in the man’s voice.
 Jesus responded sharply and authoritatively, giving the demon commands: “Be silent, and come out of him!”
 In spite, the demon convulsed the man and then obeyed Jesus’ command and left the man.

 This is an example of Jesus’ typical way of handling unclean spirits.
 He gave them authoritative commands against which they were powerless.
 This is best understood, I think, as Jesus acting prophetically.
-Filled with the spirit of God, he spoke prophetically the authoritative words of The Father, and it was done.
+Feeling filled with the spirit of God, he spoke prophetically the authoritative words of The Father, and it was done.

 Immediately afterward, he entered the house of Simon and his brother, Andrew, and found Simon’s mother-in-law abed, stricken with a fever.
 Anyone in Jesus’ time would have believed that the fever was caused by a malicious spirit, because literally everything was the result of the action of some spirit or god who had authority over that situation.
 So what Jesus found was another person victimized by an unclean spirit.
 His healing response was wordless.
 He simply went (gently) to her side and offered her his hand.
 She took it (perhaps weakly), and he guided her up until she was standing, feverless.